BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 A larger range of dwarfs are covered by OpenDwarfs than Rodinia; however, one dwarf, MapReduce, is still not represented by any application.
 Additionally, several dwarfs currently have only one representative application which may not expose the entire set of characteristics of that dwarf.

-A potential criticism is that no diversity analysis was performed to justify the inclusion of each application -- however since many applications were inherited from the Rodinia code-base these applications have a proven MICA diversity.
+No diversity analysis was performed to justify the inclusion of each application -- however since many applications were inherited from the Rodinia code-base these applications have a proven MICA diversity.
 Recently, this work was updated and evaluated on FPGA devices by Krommydas et al. [@krommydas2016opendwarfs].
 We selected OpenDwarfs as the basis for our extensions, this was a good place to start given it had the largest number of dwarfs already represented, the sole implementation was OpenCL, and had already been tested on a wide range of accelerators.
 These efforts are discussed in Chapter 3.